christinamayr/become-a-technical-writer/index.md

 ## So You Want to be a Technical Writer...

-You can use the [editor on GitHub](https://github.com/christinamayr/become-a-technical-writer/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Start Building a Network
 #### Join, participate in, and volunteer for a professional organization